tilezen/joerd/docs/index.md

 With elevation tiles you have the power to customize the content and visual appearance of the map and perform analysis on the desktop.
 We're excited to see what you build!

-#### File formats

-* **Terrarium** format _PNG_ tiles provide raw elevation values in web Mercator projection.
-* **GeoTIFF** format tiles provide raw elevation values in web Mercator projection.
-* **Normal** format _PNG_ tiles provide processed elevation values with the the red, green, and blue values corresponding to the direction the pixel “surface” is facing (its XYZ vector), in Mercator projection, and alpha channel contains **quantized elevation data** with values suitable for common hypsometric tint ranges
-* **Skadi** format tiles are raw elevation data in unprojected latlng 1°x1° tiles, used by the Mapzen Elevation Service.

 ### Use Mapzen's Elevation Tiles

 To start integrating vector tiles to your app, you need a [developer API key](https://mapzen.com/developers).
 API keys come in the pattern: `vector-tiles-xxxxxxx`.